DivineRPG/DivineRPG-Assets/easter_eggs.md

 > This ranged weapon is a reference to the classic movie

 - [Story of a lonely guy](https://youtu.be/wWhLfkTsINI)
-> This advancement refers to blink-182's song Story of a lonely guy
+> This advancement refers to blink-182's song Story of a lonely guy, trade with diamond dave to get this advancement

 - [Formerly Netherite](https://divine-rpg.fandom.com/wiki/Torridite_Ingot)
 > Whilst not the most creative name Netherite was a thing in DivineRPG before vanilla, now its been renamed to Torridite